hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 ## Dropdown

-Oftentimes when you are working with input data, you would like to select some of your data from a list of options.
+When you are working with input data, you would oftentimes like to select some of your data from a list of options.
 One way of doing this is to have a dropdown list of options and `selectInput()` is the function you would use to accomplish this.
 For this function, the additional argument `choices` is used to specify all the options in the dropdown.

 ```
 # Load libraries